-If a move is not executed at a visible and appropriate angle, or if it lacks clarity in its positioning, points will be deducted for insufficient execution and incomplete visibility of the trick.
-Proper alignment and visibility are essential for showcasing the full technical intent of the movement.
 Execution of Trick Durations A compulsory move is counted from the moment the athlete assumes the required position.
 To meet the criteria, the position must be held for at least two seconds (or three seconds for balance elements), with the focus on stability and control.
 The transition into and out of the position does not contribute to the duration of the hold.
 This guideline ensures fair judging by allowing athletes to demonstrate proper form, body control, and strength during compulsory moves, while still maintaining the natural flow of the routine.
-The goal is to assess the execution of the move itself, without disrupting the overall 5 performance or momentum.
-100
+The goal is to assess the execution of the move itself, without disrupting the overall performance or momentum.
+5 performance or momentum.
+MAX SCORE 100